 How We Apply That in Client Builds

 We keep pages lean, minimize third-party scripts, compress media, and only add interactivity where it improves the experience.
-The goal is not a perfect Lighthouse score for bragging rights.
+The goal is not chasing an ultra-high Lighthouse score for bragging rights.
 The goal is a site that feels immediate when someone visits from search results, an ad, or a referral.

 In practice, site speed is less about hype and more about trust.
 Fast pages make the business feel sharper, clearer, and easier to contact.